SPEED: Experimental Design for Policy Evaluation in Linear Heteroscedastic Bandits: ADDITIONAL EXPERIMENTS

 \textbf{Proof (Overview)} Note that the oracle knows the $\bSigma_*$ and uses $\wtheta_n$ in \eqref{eq:weighted-least-square} to estimate $\btheta_*$.
-We use \Cref{corollary:kiefer} to show that $\L_n(\pi, \bb^*,\bSigma_*) \leq \lambda_1(\bV) d$ where $\bV = \sum_{a,a'}\bw(a)\bw(a')^\top$.
+We use \Cref{corollary:kiefer} to show that $\L_n(\pi, \bb_*,\bSigma_*) \leq \lambda_1(\bV) d$ where $\bV = \sum_{a,a'}\bw(a)\bw(a')^\top$.
 The proof follows by showing that $(\sum_{a=1}^A \bw(a)^\top (\wtheta_n-\btheta_{*}))^2$ is a sub-exponential variable.
 Then using sub-exponential concentration inequality in \Cref{conc-lemma-sub-exp} (\Cref{app:prob-tools}) and setting $\delta=O(1/n^2)$ we can bound the expected loss with high probability.
 The full proof is given in \Cref{app:loss-bandit-oracle}. $\blacksquare$

-\textbf{Connection to prior work:} We can interpret the result of \Cref{prop:loss-oracle} in the following way: Consider the basic stochastic bandit setting which is a special case of our setting where $\bv(a)$ is a one-hot vector in $\mathbb{R}^A$.
-In this case, from \Cref{prop:loss-oracle} we know that that $\bb^* = \arg\min_\bb \sum_a\frac{\pi^2(a)\sigma^2(a)}{\lceil \bb(a)n\rceil}$.
+\textbf{Connection to prior work:} Prior work has considered a similar oracle for the basic stochastic bandit setting, which is a special case of our setting with $\bv(a)$ being a one-hot vector in $\mathbb{R}^A$.
+In this case, we can see that $\bb_* = \arg\min_\bb \sum_a\frac{\pi^2(a)\sigma^2(a)}{\lceil \bb(a)n\rceil}$.
 This captures the optimal number of times the actions should be pulled weighted by the target policy and their variance.
-Solving for $\bb^*$, we obtain $\bb^*(a)\propto \pi^2(a)\sigma^2(a)$.
-Note that this solution matches the optimal sampling proportion given by \citet{antos2008active, carpentier2011finite, carpentier2012minimax, carpentier2015adaptive} for the simple bandit setting.
-Moreover, the loss of their oracle decreases at the rate of $\widetilde{O}(An^{-1})$ whereas we decrease at the rate of $\widetilde{O}(d n^{-1})$.
-Our oracle loss scales with $d$ instead of $d^2$ as it knows the $\bSigma_*$ and does not need to explore $d^2$ directions.
-So we obtain an equivalence between the solution of \PE design and the solution from prior work in the basic bandit setting while considering a strictly more general setting.
+Solving for $\bb_*$, we obtain $\bb_*(a)\propto \pi^2(a)\sigma^2(a)$.
+This solution matches the optimal sampling proportion given by \citet{antos2008active, carpentier2011finite, carpentier2012minimax, carpentier2015adaptive} for this special case.
+The loss in prior work decays at the rate of $\widetilde{O}\footnote{Here $\widetilde{O}$ hides logarithmic and problem dependent factors like $\sigma^2_{\min}, \kappa^2, H^2_U$.}(An^{-1})$ whereas the loss in \Cref{prop:loss-oracle} decreases at the rate of $\widetilde{O}(d n^{-1})$.
+Also note the loss in \Cref{prop:loss-oracle} scales with $d$ instead of $d^2$ as the oracle knows the $\bSigma_*$ and does not need to explore $d^2$ directions to estimate $\bSigma_*$.
+So we obtain an equivalence between the \PE design and the solution from prior work in the basic bandit setting while considering a more general setting.